 Breakfast and lunch are available at all schools.
-Special meal pricing is available for students who qualify for free or reduced-price meals.
+Special meal pricing is available for students who qualify for free or reducedprice meals.
 Students must apply for free or reduced meals every year.
-Applications for free/reduced price meals can be completed at any time during the school year and must be approved before a student can participate in the free or reduced meal program.
+Applications for free/reduced price meals are available at the school or may be completed online at any time during the school year and must be approved before a student can participate in the free or reduced meal program.